Tax: Proportional, progressive, regressive, and lump sum

 The terms can also be used to apply meaning to the taxation of select consumption, such as a tax on luxury goods and the exemption of basic necessities may be described as having progressive effects as it increases a tax burden on high end consumption and decreases a tax burden on low end consumption.

 Direct and indirect

 Taxes are sometimes referred to as "direct taxes" or "indirect taxes".
 The meaning of these terms can vary in different contexts, which can sometimes lead to confusion.
 An economic definition, by Atkinson, states that "...direct taxes may be adjusted to the individual characteristics of the taxpayer, whereas indirect taxes are levied on transactions irrespective of the circumstances of buyer or seller."
-According to this definition, for example, income tax is "direct", and sales tax is "indirect".

-In law, the terms may have different meanings.
-In U.S. constitutional law, for instance, direct taxes refer to poll taxes and property taxes, which are based on simple existence or ownership.
-Indirect taxes are imposed on events, rights, privileges, and activities.
-Thus, a tax on the sale of the property would be considered an indirect tax, whereas the tax on simply owning the property itself would be a direct tax.

-Fees and effective

-Governments may charge user fees, tolls, or other types of assessments in exchange of particular goods, services, or use of property.
-These are generally not considered taxes, as long as they are levied as payment for a direct benefit to the individual paying.
-Such fees include: